Feedback

 Exercise Steps

-1.2 Pop the iBasis eSIM card out of its holder and insert it into the SIM card holder on the nRF9160 DK.
+Pop the eSIM card that comes shipped with the kit out of its holder and insert it into the SIM card holder on the nRF9160 DK.

 Since we want to update firmware on the nRF9160 SiP, make sure the board debugger switch (SW10, marked PROG/DEBUG) is set the nRF91, not nRF52.

-4. Launch nRF Connect for Desktop and install and open the Programmer application
+3. Launch nRF Connect for Desktop and install and open the Quick Start application

 Note